akshay-narkar/Web-Scraper-Capstone/README.md

 ## Test-driven development RSPEC

 The code includes unit testing using RSpec.
-To start the test, go to spec folder & run the next line in your terminal:
+To start the test, run the next line in your terminal:

 ```
-rspec scraper_rspec.rb
+rspec spec/scraper_rspec.rb
 ```

 ## 📡 Technologies used :